The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Two-layer perceptron blocks and explicit scalings in

 \subsection{Experimental validation}

 On Figure~\ref{fig:experiment-D} we compare our theoretical predictions with numerical experiments.
-The experimental setting is exactly as in Section~\ref{sec:experiments-LM}, but now we make $D$ and $\alpha$ vary, where $\alpha$ characterizes the initialization scale via $\sigma_v=\alpha\sqrt{D}$ and $\sigma_u=\sqrt{D}$.
-We use the ``balanced contributions'' LRs suggested by the theory $(\eta_u,\eta_v)=(D\min\{1,\alpha^{-2}\},D)$.
-The hidden width and depth are fixed to $M=10$ and $L=1000$.
+The experimental setting is exactly as in Section~\ref{sec:experiments-LM}, but now we also make $D$ vary.
+We use the critical MLU regime scalings for initialization and LRs, as suggested by analysis in Section~\ref{sec:2LP-phase-diagram}.
+We observed that, as long as we are in the regime $D/(LM)=O(1)$ (the blue dots), there is a very good agreement between our theoretical predictions and the observed rates.

-\paragraph{Interpretations} On Figure~\ref{fig:fluctuations} we report the fluctuations of the output (empirical std estimated with $10$ runs) after $k=10$ GD steps.
-This quantity allows to isolate the ``sampling'' error term (since the depth-discretization error term in $O(1/L)$ is deterministic nature).
-Our predicted scaling~\eqref{eq:finer-bounds} suggests, for $LM$ fixed, a sampling error of the form $a\cdot \alpha\sqrt{D} +b\cdot \sqrt{D} +c$, which is consistent with the observations.

-Figure~\ref{fig:laziness} shows $\Vert \hat \bU_{50}-\hat \bU_0\Vert_\RMS$, that is, the total distance travelled by the residual blocks' input weights during training.
-The theoretical scaling $a\min\{1,1/\alpha\}$ comes from Theorem~\ref{thm:phase-diagram-D}-(iii).
-Here again the predictions are confirmed.
-The sharp change of regime at $\alpha=1$ is a direct consequence of our specific choice of LR $\eta_u=D\min\{1,\alpha^{-2}\}$.

-Finally, we report all training loss logs on Figure~\ref{fig:all-losses} to illustrate the fact that, with our proposed HP scalings, all training runs are well-behaved across scales and shapes, as long as one remains in the regime $\alpha=O(\sqrt{LM}/\sqrt{D})$ where the approximation error~\eqref{eq:finer-bounds} is smal.